-Wavefront construction (WFC) is a natural extension of the ray shooting method.
+Wavefront construction (WFC) (Vinje et al., 1993) is a natural extension of the ray shooting method.
 WFC uses localized ray tracing to construct a wavefront of constant traveltimes.
 The amplitude of rays can be computed from the ratio of the cross-sectional area of rays of adjacent wavefronts.
 The initial wavefront is constructed by shooting a series of short ray segments of equal time steps from the source.
 The end points of the ray segments on the wavefront are then propagated for another time step to construct a new wavefront.
 Coordinates of position and components of slowness vector of the ray segments are computed using the same procedure as the ray shooting method.
-When the wavefront crosses an interface with rapid velocity changes, the ray segments diverge and create a gap or shadow zone.
+When the wavefront crosses an interface with rapid velocity changes, the ray segments diverge and create a gap or shadow zone, that is subsurface points without illumination.
 The ray segments can also cross over and create caustics or multi-values (Figure 3.10a).
+Caustics in seismic refer to concentration of energy along a path that produces infinite values of amplitude.
+Multivalues are subsurface points where rays cross each other producing more than one possible value of the wavefield.
 To address the problem of shadow zones and to ensure sufficient ray density, additional ray segments can be interpolated (Figure 3.10b).
 For minimum traveltime ray tracing, caustics can be removed (Figure 3.10c).
 Figure 3.10d shows gridded minimum traveltime after caustics are removed.